jcopo/diffuse/docs/diffusion_crash_course.rst

    u_t(x) = f(t) x - \frac{g(t)^2}{2} \nabla \log p_t(x)

-In the same way, using Tweedie's formula, one can link the score and the denoiser:
+In the same way, using Tweedie's formula [Efron2011]_, one can link the score and the denoiser:

 .. math::
    :label: eq:score_denoiser_link